 Many emergency fostering arrangements will be due to investigations into concerns about significant harm, where a child comes into care at very short notice.
 But some may be a result of situations where a child, who is already in care, urgently needs to move to new carers.
 A smaller proportion are likely to be planned situations.

-Read our advice on how to prepare for a short-term or emergency placement below.
+Read our advice on how to prepare to welcome a child into your home, below.

 Girls Hugging